Measurement of transverse single-spin asymmetries for dijet production in polarized proton-proton collisions at $\mathbf{\sqrt{s}}$ = 200 $\mathbf{\mathrm{GeV}}$

 During hadronization, the $u$ quarks and $d$ quarks produce relatively more positively charged and negatively charged particles, respectively.
 This feature can be quantified by jet charge ($Q$)~\cite{jetcharge} to help in tagging jets:

-where $q^{track}$ represents the electric charge of each track.
+where $q^{track}$ is the charge sign of each track.
 To reduce the influence from underlying events, only tracks with $|p|$ $>$ 0.8 $\mathrm{GeV/c}$ are selected in the calculation.
-The distributions of $Q$ for different scattered partons are plotted using the embedding sample (Fig.~\ref{fig2}), for which the effect of beam-jet association has also been folded in.
-Based on these plots, each data sample is divided into four ``jet-charge" bins: \begin{itemize} \itemsep{0em} \item + tagging: $Q$ $\geq$ 0.25, enhancing the fraction of $u$ \item $0^{+}$ tagging: 0 $\leq$ $Q$ $<$ 0.25, less enhancement of $u$ \item $0^{-}$ tagging: -0.25 $<$ $Q$ $<$ 0, less enhancement of $d$ \item $-$ tagging: $Q$ $\leq$ -0.25, enhancing the fraction of $d$ \end{itemize} The four binned regions are expected to show different $\dzeta$ asymmetries in the presence of opposite signs of the Sivers function for the $u$ and $d$ quarks.

-Because the parton fraction is dependent on $x$, we further divide the full data set into $\etatot$ bins ($\etatot$ = $\eta_1+\eta_2$ $\propto$ $log(x_1/x_2)$)~\cite{2006dijet}.
-We also combine the separate $+z$ and $-z$ polarized beam results, by transforming (rotation around the y-axis) the $-z$ beam $\dzeta$ asymmetries into the $+z$ beam direction.
-The resulting $\dzeta$ asymmetries, now over an extended $\etatot$ range, for the four charge-tagged bins are shown in Fig.~\ref{fig3} a).
-We observe a $\sim$3.1$\sigma$ separation between the averaged asymmetries in the +~tagging and the $-$~tagging.
-A correlation between $\dzeta$ and $Q$ is also manifest, as the asymmetry shifts from negative to positive with the increment of $Q$ (less $d$ and more $u$).
-This is strong evidence that the Sivers $\kt$ effect for $u$ and $d$ are opposite, as indicated in SIDIS measurements~\cite{hermesSIDIS,compassSIDIS,jlabSIDIS} in a different type of analysis.
+The distributions of $Q$ for different scattered partons are plotted using the embedding sample in Fig.~\ref{Q_charge}, for which the effect of beam-jet association has also been folded in.
+Based on these plots, each data sample is divided into four ``jet-charge" bins: \begin{itemize} \itemsep{0em} \item + tagging: $Q$ $\geq$ 0.25, enhancing the fraction of $u$ \item $0^{+}$ tagging: 0 $\leq$ $Q$ $<$ 0.25, less enhancement of $u$ \item $0^{-}$ tagging: -0.25 $<$ $Q$ $<$ 0, less enhancement of $d$ \item $-$ tagging: $Q$ $\leq$ -0.25, enhancing the fraction of $d$ \end{itemize} The four binned regions are expected to show different $\dzeta$ asymmetries assuming opposite signs of the Sivers function for the $u$ and $d$ quarks.
+Since the parton fraction is dependent on Bjorken $x$, we further divide the full data set into $\etatot$ bins ($\etatot$ = $\eta_1+\eta_2$ $\propto$ $\log(x_1/x_2)$)~\cite{2006dijet}.
+We also combine the separate $+z$ and $-z$ polarized beam results, by transforming (rotation around the $y$-axis) the $-z$ beam $\dzeta$ asymmetries into the $+z$ beam direction.
+The resulting $\dzeta$ asymmetries, now over an extended $\etatot$ range, for the four charge-tagged bins are shown in Fig.~\ref{dZeta_kT} a).
+We observe a $3.1\sigma$ separation between the averaged asymmetries for the +~tagging and the $-$~tagging.
+A correlation between $\dzeta$ and $Q$ is also manifest, as the asymmetry shifts from negative to positive with increasing $Q$ (less $d$ and more $u$).
+This is strong evidence that the Sivers $\kt$ effect for $u$ and $d$ are opposite in sign, as indicated in SIDIS measurements~\cite{hermesSIDIS,compassSIDIS,jlabSIDIS}.